The sensation of a plane taking off is one of my favourite things in the world.

 Uluru Cultural Centre

-The first stop on the tour is the Uluru Cultural Centre.
+The first stop on the tour of the Red Centre Australia is the Uluru Cultural Centre.
 I have no photos from this part of the tour, as photography is not allowed within the cultural centre.
 Please respect the aboriginal culture and don’t bring your camera in or try to sneak a photo – instead just take the time to read the stories, watch the video and learn as much as you can.

 You’ll learn about the history of the people, the land and the rules and traditions.
 You might notice that some of the photos have been covered up.
 This is because in Aboriginal culture, once someone dies it is taboo to mention their name or show a photo of them.
 The centre is also home to an art gallery, where you could see aboriginal artists working on their paintings.
 The paintings are beautiful and almost hypnotic in their bright, flat simplicity.
 They are made up of multiple thick dots of paint in rich shades such as ochre, rust red, indigo, sunset pink and deep green.

 One of the displays I found incredibly fascinating was about how the centre has received many packages in the mail containing rocks and soil from Uluru, known as “Sorry Rocks”.
 These packages come with heartfelt and apologetic notes from tourists who visited the site many years ago and took the rocks as a souvenir – not realising how disrespectful they were being to a sacred spot.
 The park receives about 365 packages per year, approximately one per day.
 Most are small enough to fit in your hand, but the largest was a 32 kilogram rock returned by a couple from Adelaide.